-7. Time in lieu and overtime
+7. Time in lieu, overtime and recoding time of attendance

 To accord with the need for proper rest, full and part time employees are entitled to time off in lieu if they work more than their contracted hours of work in a week or if they work on a public holiday.
 Time in lieu shall be calculated on a time for time basis for additional hours worked.